 Management has the responsibility to select and use appropriate accounting policies.
-A summary of the significant accounting policies adopted by the District is included in Note 1 to the financial statements.
-As described in Note 7 to the financial statements, during the year, the District changed its method of accounting for compensated absences by adopting Governmental Accounting Standards Board (GASB) Statement No. 101, Compensated Absences.
-Accordingly, the cumulative effect of the accounting change has been reported in the Statement of Net Position.
+A summary of the significant accounting policies adopted by the entity is included in Note 1 to the financial statements.
+There have been no initial selection of accounting policies or their application.
 No matters have come to our attention that would require us, under professional standards, to inform you about (1) the methods used to account for significant unusual transactions and (2) the effect of significant accounting policies in controversial or emerging areas for which there is a lack of authoritative guidance or consensus.

-Significant Accounting Estimates
+Significant Accounting Estimates and Related Disclosures

-Accounting estimates are an integral part of the financial statements prepared by management and are based on management's current judgments.
+Accounting estimates and related disclosures are an integral part of the financial statements prepared by management and are based on management's current judgments.
 Those judgments are normally based on knowledge and experience about past and current events and assumptions about future events.
 Certain accounting estimates are particularly sensitive because of their significance to the financial statements and because of the possibility that future events affecting them may differ markedly from management's current judgments.